-In this section we prove a general SCoPE Set Metatheorem.
-All theorems of the main manuscript are essentially corollaries of this result.
-In particular, it weakens the assumption on $\hat{\mu}_N$ since we do not require that it satisfies a ULT.
+In this section we prove a general SCoRE Set Metatheorem.
+All theorems of the main manuscript are corollaries of this result.
+Its main benefit is that it has weaker assumptions on $\hat{\mu}_N$ than assuming a ULT.

-As in the main manuscript, let $(\Omega,\mathfrak{P}, \mathbb{P})$ be a probability space, $(S, d)$ be a metric space and $\mathcal{C}^-, \mathcal{C}^+ \subseteq \mathcal{F}(S)$.
-Let $\mu \in \ell^\infty(S)$ and $\sigma(s) \in\ell^\infty(S)$ such that $0 < \mathfrak{o} < \sigma(s) < \mathfrak{O}$ for all $s \in S$.
+As in the main manuscript, let $(\Omega,\mathfrak{P}, \Prb)$ be a probability space, $(S, d)$ be a metric space and $\cA, \cB \subseteq \mathcal{F}(S)$.
+Let $\mu \in \ell^\infty(S)$ and $\sigma \in\ell^\infty(S)$ such that $0 < \mathfrak{o} < \sigma(s) < \mathfrak{O}$ for all $s \in S$.
 Let $ \hat\mu_N:~\Omega \rightarrow \ell^\infty(S)$, $ N \in \mathbb{N}$, and $(\tau_N)_{N\in\mathbb{N}}$ a positive sequence converging to zero.
 Define a map $G_N:~ \Omega \rightarrow \ell^\infty(S) $ by